 Dīdār: “sight” or “encounter.”
 The blessed moment of beholding the beloved, which the garden setting makes possible.

-The lover’s preparations invoke the full ethic of hospitality (mehmān-navāzi), that most deeply held of Persian obligations, as though the beloved were the most honored guest the house has ever received.
-Nothing is left untended.
-The lover dresses in finest clothing and tends to the hair, decorates the dwelling, throws open the windows and doors to the radiant sunlight, and sets about preparing the world through which the beloved will pass.
-Flowers are gathered in haste and planted in abundance along the path; bridges are built to smooth the way.
-The bower (golshan) is arranged, the flower pot (goldān) set out.
-At times a cloth of honor (pāy-andāz), spread for kings or sovereigns, is said to be spread along the path to the dwelling so that the beloved’s feet need not touch the bare ground; at other times the lover pledges instead to meticulously collect that very dust (khāk-e pā) the beloved has traversed on the path and keep it as one keeps a relic.
+The preparations that follow invoke the full ethic of hospitality (mehmān-navāzi), among the most deeply held of Persian obligations, as though the beloved were the most honored guest the house had ever received; and nothing is left untended.
+The lover dresses in the finest clothing, arranges the hair and adorns the dwelling.
+Flowers are gathered in haste and planted in abundance along the path; bridges are built to smooth the way; the bower (golshan) is arranged and the flower pot (goldān) set out.
+At times a cloth of honor (pāy-andāz), of the kind spread for kings, is said to be laid along the path to the dwelling, that the beloved’s feet need not touch the bare ground; at other times the lover pledges rather to gather up the very dust the beloved’s feet have pressed (khāk-e pā) and keep it as one keeps a relic.

 Mehmān: “guest.”
 The beloved as awaited guest, whose arrival transforms the humble dwelling into a place of radiance.